RohanNagar/python-guide/cheat-sheet.md

 lst.append(4)              -> lst is now [1, 2, 3, 4]       # Add value 4 at the end of lst
 lst.insert(1, 4)           -> lst is now [1, 4, 2, 3, 4]    # Insert at index 1 the value of 4,
                                                             #   and push everything else to the right
+lst.count(4)               -> Returns 2                     # Count and return the amount of times 4 appears in lst
 lst.remove(4)              -> lst is now [1, 2, 3, 4]       # Remove only the first value of 4 in lst
 lst.pop(2)                 -> lst is now [1, 2, 4]          # Remove the item at index 2
 lst.reverse()              -> lst is now [4, 2, 1]          # Reverse the order of values in lst